Logrotate

 A policy file defined at /etc/logrotate.d/policy_filename should start with the path to the file it applies to.
 For example, a policy that rotates a log at /var/log/program_name/function.log would start with:

 /var/log/program_name/function.log {}You then add your configurations in the {} mapping.
+See the policy options cheatsheet for an overview of commonly used options.

 For example, a logrotate policy that: